CHESSComputing/gotools/gentoken/README.md

 ---

 ## Integration with FOXDEN
-The FOXDEN relies on client credentials for token verification.
+The FOXDEN relies on server credentials for token verification.
+To generate token with server side client credentials please use the following example:

 ```
+# please replace -secret value with ClientId: part of FOXDEN Authz configuration
 ./gentoken \
   -alg=HS256 \
   -secret=my-client-id-123 \